usnistgov/gzaprsros/Worlds/Readme.md

 There are two primary purposes for the kitting model information: vision simulation and for testing.
 In testing, the grasping of the top of a gear is an important element in transferring a gear from a tray to a kit.
 However, one system configuration variable that must be hard coded and adjusted according to the object is the grasping offset from the given object pose.
-Contained within the model plugin are a couple ways to return the bounding box of the object from which it is assumed since the gears are so simple, the grasping offset can be determined.
+Contained within the model plugin are a couple ways to return the bounding box of the object in the commmunication message from which it is assumed, the grasping offset can be determined.
 Since gears are the only objects being grasped in the kitting simulation, the only difference in grasping location is based on the size of the gear.
-However, the bounding box is provided for each kitting object, but is currently not used so the hard coded z offset is still used.
+However, the bounding box is provided for each kitting object, but is currently not used so the hard-coded z offset is still used.

 The kitting model object pose information primary purpose is to be used by a vision simulator which reformats the information into the same format as the APRS laboratory vision system.
-The folder src/aprs_objects contain the code to read the Gazebo communication and then reformat into the vision simulation format that is streamed as text over port 5002 (configurable by ROS params at its startup).
+The folder src/aprs_objects contains the code to read the Gazebo communication and then reformat into the vision simulation format that is streamed as text over port 5001 or 5002 (configurable by ROS params at startup).
 If you use the agilitydemo bash scripts they launch a script to read the Gazebo model update and translate into the APRS agility lab vision reporting format.
 Below is a screen shot of a telnet session that connects to the vision simulator stream (port 5002):